 Step 2: Setup

 For this project we used pin registration, which is a common method in printmaking.
 A hole puncher is used to create holes along the edge of the print.
-When the print is correctly lined up on the laser cutter bed metal “pins” the size of the holes are inserted and secured underneath.
-In this way, every print that is laid down goes down in the same exact place as the last.
+When the print is correctly lined up on the laser cutter bed metal, “pins” the size of the holes are inserted and secured underneath.
+In this way, every print can be laid down in the same exact place as the one before.

-While pin registration is incredibly accurate I found I did need to make adjustments along the way.
-Printing even that done by machine has a certain level of “inaccuracy”.
-It is often imperceptible until another process, such as laser cutting.
-It is a good reminder that perfection is an elusive ideal.
+While pin registration is incredibly accurate, I found I did need to make adjustments along the way.
+Printing—even that done by machine—has a certain level of “inaccuracy” that's often imperceptible until exposed by another process, such as laser cutting.
+It's a good reminder that perfection is elusive.

 Step 3: Production